tahoe-lafs/magic-folder/docs/datamodel.rst

 For a full discussion of this process, see :ref:`downloader`.

 Ultimately, for normal updates or deletes, the change will be reflected (or "acknowledged" if you prefer) by updating our own Personal folder.
-In case of a "conflict" (e.g. two changes at "the same" time) we will not update the Personal folder until the user resolves the conflict (this isn't possible yet, see `https://github.com/LeastAuthority/magic-folder/issues/102`_).
+In case of a "conflict" (e.g. two changes at "the same" time) we will not update the Personal folder until the user resolves the conflict (this isn't possible yet, see `Issue 102 <https://github.com/LeastAuthority/magic-folder/issues/102>`_).

 Considered together, an abstract view of a two-Participant example: